 Plus, with 2K Sports and EA Sports battling it out to become the best of the best, fans were gifted with exceptional gaming experiences they never thought were possible.

-For this reason, it is time to look back at the best retro basketball video games of all time.
+For this reason, it is time to look back at the best games and try Curacao betting sites of all time.

 NBA Jam was released 26 years ago as an arcade game, and was initially launched as a coin-op.
 While it might have been a fun game to play, it was the opposite of realistic, with players flying across the arena to perform impress stunts, such as dunking from the three-point line.

 It is, however, a prime reflection of 90s video games, as it’s crazy, colorful and undoubtedly fun.
 While it might not be as innovative as many of its successors, it would cause you to spend many an hour attempting to best your friends at an arcade.

 While modern gamers might turn their noses up to NBA Live 98’s graphics, it was a turning point for the series.
 It was the first time they created faces based on real players’ photographs, which made the game more realistic for fans.
 Plus, it also featured commentary from Ernie Johnson, which enhanced the gaming experience.
 While his commentary was basic, it undoubtedly inspired a similar tactic in future video games.